luizbgomide/sovereign/running-the-game.md

 Most players *will not read the rules*.
 You're going to have to.
 When a player forgets a rule the first time, remind them how it works.
 When a player forgets the same rule the second time, ask them to look it up and tell you how it works.
 When a player forgets the same rule the third time, maybe the rule is hard to remember, and I'd appreciate being notified!

 If *you* forget an important rule a lot, add it to your personal cheat sheet or GM screen (the same place you're keeping your random tables).

-### Converting Monsters

-Since [Inline Monster Stats](#inline-monster-stats) are unreliable, we generally want to use monsters from [Osric](https://osricwiki.presgas.name/doku.php?id=osric:chapter5).
-I keep the page bookmarked on my phone and run the monsters from there.
-We convert Osric AC (lower is better) to Sovereign AC (higher is better) by subtracting Osric's from 20.

-The only important thing that Osric doesn't give us is [Shock](/combat#shock).

-Anything with a weapon should use the weapon's shock value.

-Natural weapons should affect AC 13 if they are piercing (like teeth), AC 15 if they're slashing (like claws), and AC 18 if they're bludgeoning (like headbutts).
-Bump these up 1 category if the creature is Large (at least as big as a horse), so a polar bear's bite would affect AC 15, their claws would affect AC 18, and shoulder tackle would affect any AC.

-Finally, treat predators as having [Killing Blow](/classes#class-ability-killing-blow), so add half of their HD rounded up to their [Shock](/combat#shock).
-For natural weapons, this is their Shock.
-For armed predators (like Skeletons, or Bandits), add it to the weapon's Shock.

-For example, Osric's Cave Bear has 6 HD, 6 AC, and has a claw (1d8)/claw (1d8)/bite (1d12) routine.
-In Sovereign, it would have 14 AC, the claws would have a Shock of 3/AC 18, and the bite would have a Shock of 3/AC 15.

-Osric's Bandit has 1 HD, AC based on equipment (we'll use Leather+Shield for 13), and might be equipped with a [short sword](/equipment#short-sword).
-In Sovereign, it would have 13 AC, and its sword would do 3/AC 15 shock.

 ### Order of Battle